General One-loop Generating Function by IBP relations: Motivation

 Finding the proper organization to define the generating function is only the first step.
 What is more crucial is to establish its differential equations and then solve them analytically.
 In \cite{Feng:2022hyg}, differential equations have been established using the PV-reduction method.
-When using the same idea to treat two-loop integrals, we could not get enough differential equations to completely determine the generating function.
-It is not so surprise, since compared to other methods the PV-reduction method utilizes the least information about loop integrals, i.e., only the tensor structure.
-Thus when encountering irreducible scalar products in higher loop integrals, the PV-reduction method faces a serious challenge as demonstrated in \cite{Feng:2022iuc}, where the analytic reduction results of sub one loop integrals must be used to solve the two-loop integral reduction.
-In fact, the formulation of the differential equation for generating function in \cite{Hu:2023mgc} is grounded on the observation of such sub one loop reduction.
-This result was initially conjectured in \cite{Feng:2022iuc} and subsequently proved in \cite{Chen:2022jux} and \cite{Li:2022cbx} employing either module intersection method or the projective space language associated to their Feynman parametrization.
+When using the same idea to treat two-loop integrals, we could not get enough differential equations to determine the generating function completely.
+It is not so surprising, since compared to other methods the PV-reduction method utilizes the least information about loop integrals, i.e., only the tensor structure.
+Thus when encountering irreducible scalar products in higher loop integrals, the PV-reduction method faces a serious challenge as demonstrated in \cite{Feng:2022iuc}, where the analytic reduction results of sub-one-loop integrals must be used to solve the two-loop integral reduction.
+In fact, the formulation of the differential equation for generating function in \cite{Hu:2023mgc} is grounded on the observation of such sub-one-loop reduction.
+This result was initially conjectured in \cite{Feng:2022iuc} and subsequently proved in \cite{Chen:2022jux} and \cite{Li:2022cbx} employing either module intersection method or the projective space language associated with their Feynman parametrization.

 In contrast to the PV-reduction method, the IBP method is considered to be a complete method, i.e., it can reduce any integral to basis regardless of the number of loops or the complexity of integrands.
-Therefore we believe that using the IBP method we can get sufficient differential equations for the generating function for any loop level.
-To verify the belief, we will restudy generating functions of one loop integrals in this paper.
+Therefore we believe that by using the IBP method we can get sufficient differential equations for the generating function for any loop level.
+To verify this belief, we will restudy generating functions of one-loop integrals in this paper.
 We will demonstrate that using the IBP method, we can derive a much simpler differential equation for the generating function of tensor reduction compared to the results in \cite{Feng:2022hyg}.
-Furthermore, the differential equation for the generating function of general denominators could also easily be written down and solved.
-These results will provide a valuable guidance when we explore generating functions for higher loop integrals.
+Furthermore, the differential equation for the generating function of general denominators could also be easily written down and solved.
+These results will provide valuable guidance when we explore generating functions for higher loop integrals.